Mmd4J/TorrentDownloader/README.md

 5. Click **Run workflow**

-## Artifact
+## Artifacts

-You can send the Artifact link to https://urldl.ir/ if you forgot to copy the artifact link in the workflow or you just want to copy it again
+You can send the Artifact link to https://urldl.ir/. if you forgot to copy the artifact link in the workflow or you just want to copy it again
 1. Go to the **Actions** tab
 2. Select **Torrent Downloader**